-This page displays three lists: the tables groups in LOGGING state the tables groups in IDLE state, the tables groups referenced into the emaj_group_def table but not yet created.
+This page displays two lists:

+- the tables groups in LOGGING state, - the tables groups in IDLE state.

 For each created tables group, the following attributes are displayed:

 - its creation date and time,

 - the number of application tables and sequences it contains,

 - its type (ROLLBACKABLE or AUDIT_ONLY, protected against rollback or not),

 - the number of marks it owns,

 - its associated comment, if any.